ATTENTION STUDENTS, PARENTS/GUARDIANS & FAMILIES:

 ABOUT SCHOOL SOCIAL WORK:

 A school social worker helps others manage and cope with stress, regardless of the source, and performs multiple roles throughout the day.
 Some of these include individual, group, family and classroom interventions/lessons.
+School social work interventions are normally short-term and solution-focused.
+It is not a replacement for outpatient counseling.

 Sometimes, a student may have an immediate need and see the school social worker only one time.
 Other times, a student may need short-term, regular sessions, or longer-term contact.
 The goal of any contact with a school social worker is to improve social-emotional well-being and management of stress which promotes overall academic success.